Spa pool care and maintenance – Advisory service

 Spa pool basic guidelines – general information for domestic use : –

 1. Safe practises & Council compliance is of paramount importance, rules and regulations are being reviewed and updated constantly, make sure you comply, accidents can happen very quickly.
-Make sure that the Spa lid is in place when the Spa is not being used and that it is LOCKED.
-A spa pool should be treated as a health & safety hazard, regular cleaning, correctly balanced water and maintenance is very important.
+Make sure that the Spa lid is in place when the Spa is not being used and that the LID is LOCKED.
+A spa pool should be treated as a health & safety hazard.
+Regular cleaning, correctly balanced water and maintenance is very important.
 A spa that is neglected with very little attention paid to hygiene & health can result in serious illness or worse.
 Everyone loves a clean, crystal clear, fresh smelling heated spa pool.

 2. Ideally everyone should take a shower prior to using the spa.
 The benefits of doing this should be obvious.

-3. Anyone with a history of high blood pressure, heart condition, stroke or any other serious medical ailment should seek medical clearance first before using a spa pool.
+3. Anyone with a history of high blood pressure, heart condition, stroke or any other serious medical ailment / condition should seek medical clearance first before using a spa pool.
 Heated water i.e 38-40deg C raises the body core temperature & heart rate very quickly which can cause numerous problems.

 4. Replacing of the spa pool water is determined by the bather load.
 High usage will result in more frequent water changes.
 On average with moderate weekly use by a small Family the water should be changed every 8 – 12 weeks.
 This will vary from Spa to Spa and is determined by many factors.